 Wipe Them Clean

-If you’re a Shih Tzu owner, you should diligently clean your pets.
+You should diligently clean your pets if you’re a Shih Tzu owner.
 Wipe their face with a damp cloth or paper towel.
 Make sure you get between their eyes and ears.
-A good bit of brushing will prevent fleas and ticks, but if you do find that your dog has fleas or ticks, it is important to go to the vet for treatment immediately.
+A good bit of brushing will prevent fleas and ticks, but if you find that your dog has fleas or ticks, it is important to go to the vet immediately.

 Shih Tzu’s Bath Time